nametoolong/flint/README.md

 Simple **experimental** TCP proxy using Enigma rotor cipher applied to base24 encoded data, written in D. The only dependency is [botan](https://github.com/etcimon/botan).
 The current code is **enigmatic** so use at your own risk.

+Flint is not something that helps you get past a firewall, although it might help.
+It is something that helps you when an uncanny DPI box tries to learn what you are doing despite the obfuscation technique you used to get past.

 Flint provides strong integrity and **really weak confidentiality**, as Enigma is a WWII cipher.
 It is recommended to use [stunnel](https://www.stunnel.org/index.html) for some true confidentiality.

 Flint might reject to connect due to its broken handshake behavior that a handshake message must be received intact at one time.